vnbaaij/build-2025-lab300/lab/part0-exploring-codebase.md

    ![Open chat window dialog](./images/1-open-copilot-chat.png)

 3. [] Try asking questions about the project structure:
-   - "What projects are in this solution and how do things work together?"
+   - `What projects are in this solution and how do things work together?`
-   - "What is the TinyShop application architecture?"
+   - `What is the TinyShop application architecture?`
-   - "How does the Products API work?"
+   - `How does the Products API work?`
 4. [] Notice how Copilot analyzes your codebase to provide contextual answers.

 **Key Takeaway**: GitHub Copilot Chat helps you understand unfamiliar codebases by answering questions about the project structure, architecture, and implementation details.